juasesan/ETL_movies_analysis/README.md

 - Apache Airflow
 - SQLite
 - Additional Python dependencies listed in requirements.txt

+## Future work
+Migrate this solution to AWS, leveraging technologies such as:
+- Lambda: For API calling and storing data in S3 buckets for next steps.
+- Glue: Where data transformations would be performed.
+- RDS: As a Data Warehouse powered by PostgreSQL where data is loaded for analysis, replacing SQLite.
+- Step Functions: FOr orchestrating each step of the pipeline, replacing Apache Airflow.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug fixes, or improvements, feel free to open an issue or create a pull request.